-From left to right: Johannes Itten: The Encounter, 1916; Yuri Ancarani: still from II Capo, 2010; Santiago Ramón y Cajal: Purkinje cell of the human cerebellum, 1899 (see bottom for full captions)
+From left to right: Johannes Itten: The Encounter, 1916; Yuri Ancarani: still from II Capo, 2010; Santiago Ramón y Cajal: Purkinje cell of the human cerebellum, 1899 (see below for full captions)

-(Berkeley, CA) March 24, 2015-The University of California, Berkeley Art Museum and Pacific Film Archive (BAM/PFA) announces the inaugural exhibition in its new building located at the intersection of Oxford and Center Streets, directly across from the UC Berkeley campus.
-Scheduled to open in early 2016, the new building will provide improved spaces for exhibitions, film screenings, and public access to BAM/PFA collections.
+(Berkeley, CA) June 24, 2015-The University of California, Berkeley Art Museum and Pacific Film Archive (BAM/PFA) will open its new building to the public on Sunday, January 31, 2016.
+Located at the intersection of Oxford and Center Streets, directly across from the UC Berkeley campus, the new building designed by Diller Scofidio + Renfro will provide improved spaces for exhibitions, film screenings, and public access to BAM/PFA collections.

 The new BAM/PFA's inaugural exhibition, Architecture of Life, will explore the ways that architecture-as concept, metaphor, and practice-illuminates aspects of life experience: the nature of the self and psyche, the fundamental structures of reality, and the power of the imagination to reshape our world.
-The exhibition will present an international selection of over 150 works of art, architectural drawings and models, and scientific illustrations made over the past one thousand years.
-Architecture of Life will occupy all of the gallery spaces in the new BAM/PFA.
+The exhibition will present an international selection of over 200 works of art, architectural drawings and models, and scientific illustrations made over the past two thousand years.
+Architecture of Life will occupy all of the gallery spaces in the new BAM/PFA from January 31 to May 29, 2016.

-The exhibition is organized by BAM/PFA's Director Lawrence Rinder, who comments: "Visitors to Architecture of Life will be able to engage with the breadth and depth of cultural experience at UC Berkeley.
+The exhibition is organized by BAM/PFA Director Lawrence Rinder, who comments: "Visitors to Architecture of Life will be able to engage with the breadth and depth of cultural experience at UC Berkeley.
 Boundary-breaking, innovative, and radically interdisciplinary, the exhibition will present visually exquisite, rarely seen works in ways that suggest new connections and meanings."